ImaneHaz/report_01/sections/07-deployment/index.md

 - Clone the project repository.
 - Navigate to the backend directory and run the provided script called `deploy-backend` (choose the appropriate version for the operating system being used).
 This script:
     - Installs the necessary dependencies.
-    - Deploys the NoSQL database (e.g., MongoDB, Firebase, etc.).
+    - Deploys the client-side data management local data in JavaScript arrays (e.g., MongoDB, Firebase, etc.).
     - Deploys the backend.
 - Navigate to the web frontend directory and run the provided script called `deploy-frontend` (choose the appropriate version for the operating system being used).
 This script:
     - Installs the necessary dependencies.
     - Deploys the web frontend.
-- Access the application through a web browser.
+- Access the website through a web browser.